 Such a change in a parent’s attitude is not due to a lack of love, love has never been omitted.
 The reason is ignorance- ignorance about the psychic needs of the child and their preoccupation with the illness of the other daughter.

 But Emma is too small to be able to understand and accept the change in her parents’ behavior towards her in favor of her sister.
 To the unintentional neglect she began to react with envy and jealousy.
 She feels that she has been deprived of parental love and she has a feeling of endangered status in the family.
 She considers herself unnecessary and unimportant in the home.

 With the emergence of such emotions in her social life, Emma begins to change her behavior.
 She holds back to herself, becomes lazy, irritable and impulsive, spiteful towards her parents, constantly arguing with her friends.
 She is increasingly picking on her sick sister, and with minor mischief’s she is reacting to her sister, as a result of her “privileged” position in the family.

 Emma’s deviant behavior is a consequence of a sense of insecurity, deprivation, dissatisfaction and jealousy, due to the unreasonable changes in the behavior of the parents.
 The same changes occur in Anna’s behavior, and her expectations that she should have a privileged status in the family and that it is the environment’s duty to put her in the spotlight, because the parents themselves unconsciously suggested such expectations.

-The example with these twins suggests that they began to differ in their behavior and developed into completely different individuals at the moment when the environment began to deal with them differently.
-The conclusion is that the environmental influence is much stronger than the inherited properties that are similar for the identical twins.
+The example with these twin sisters suggests that they began to differ in their behavior and developed into completely different individuals at the moment when the environment began to deal with them differently.